What is Purchase Order Funding & Trade Import Financing?

 More Details about PO Funding and the Use of a Bankers Vendor Guarantee

-A Vendor Guarantee is where you need Bankers Factoring to buy the goods for you (using Cash against Documents (CAD) or via a Letter of Credit) or you need to use Bankers Factoring’s creditworthiness for your vendor to release the goods and be paid back from the Factoring proceeds.
+A Vendor Guarantee is where you need Bankers Factoring to buy the goods for you (using Cash against Documents (CAD) or via a Letter of Credit), or you need to use Bankers Factoring’s credit worthiness for your vendor to release the goods and be paid back from the Factoring proceeds.

 Cash Against Documents can be FOB China or FOB US.
-Of course, FOB China is higher risk than FOB US and the money is out longer.
+Of course, FOB China is at higher risk than FOB US, and the money is out longer.
 Cash Against Doc’s cost can be 2.5% FOB US to 4% FOB China.
 There is also the real risk of your vendor not meeting quality, quantity, and timeliness issues.
 In addition, unlike Invoice Factoring, PO Funding has the risk of product rejection by the account debtor (your customer).

-Even though some of your customers will pay quicker and a very few before receiving the goods, you still need Bankers Factoring to buy the goods for your account debtor’s (your customer’s) approval.
+Even though some of your customers will pay quicker and very few before receiving the goods, you still need Bankers Factoring to buy the goods for your account debtor’s (your customer’s) approval.
 This is much riskier and more costly than just factoring.
-However, it is based on what we have to pay your vendor, not the invoice amount.
+However, it is based on what we must pay your vendor, not the invoice amount.
 Also, the higher your deposit to the vendor, the less the total fee.

 We can also look at international trade & import and export financing to S&P 500 creditworthy customers’ orders.